eweinhaus/SpendSense/planning/PRD_MVP.md

 - [ ] Error handling implemented for edge cases
 - [ ] ≥5 tests passing (critical path coverage)
 - [ ] README and documentation complete
-- [ ] Demo script prepared and tested
 - [ ] Code is clean and commented
 - [ ] Known limitations documented
 - [ ] Disclaimer displayed on all recommendations